glotzerlab/signac-examples/projects/README.md

 ## Usage

-Simply clone or download this repository and copy the scripts related to a specific example into your project root directory.
+Simply clone or download this repository and copy the scripts related to a specific example into your project path.
 Example:

 ```bash